extragoodlabs/jumpwire/README.md

 ### Field-level encryption

-All fields for a configured label are automatically encrypted, either as they pass through the JumpWire proxy engine or directly in the database.
+All fields for a configured label are automatically encrypted, either as they pass through the JumpWire proxy gateway or directly in the database.
 Specific applications can be configured to decrypt the data through JumpWire automatically, without making any code changes or having to perform extra queries.

 ## How it works

-The JumpWire engine is designed to be deployed in front of your existing database.
-Client configurations are updated to point to JumpWire instead of directly to the engine, and JumpWire proxies those connections through.
+The JumpWire gateway is designed to be deployed in front of your existing database.
+Client configurations are updated to point to JumpWire instead of directly to the gateway, and JumpWire proxies those connections through to the destination database.

-JumpWire works directly with the database protocol.
-All standard clients work with the engine without any code changes needed.
+JumpWire directly implements native database protocols.
+All standard clients work with the gateway without any code changes needed.

 When a client attempts to connect through the proxy without credentials, a magic login link is generated.
 Using the [jwctl CLI](https://github.com/extragoodlabs/jwctl) or an integration available with JumpWire Enterprise, the login attempt can be linked to an SSO user and associated permissions.

 ![DB Authorization Architecture](/images/DB%20Authorization%20Architecture.png)

-## Installation
+## Quick Install

 JumpWire is packaged as a Docker image and doesn't have any hard dependencies (besides the database being proxied, of course).
 The image is hosted on [GitHub Packages](https://github.com/extragoodlabs/jumpwire/pkgs/container/jumpwire)